TAKE THE TIME TO READ ABOUT VACCINES BEFORE MAKING A DECISION ON VACCINATING YOUR PET –

 BE GENTLE WITH YOUR DOG –

-- It is Safer to just do one vaccine at a time and not combine vaccines.
+- It is Safer to just do one vaccine at a time and do not combine vaccines.

 - See some reading materials below to help learn more about this specifically.

-Low-Cost Clinics and some other vet clinics may try to get you to do all of the vaccines at once – this is not fair to your dog.
+Low-Cost Clinics and some other vet clinics may try to get you to do all of the vaccines at once – this is not fair to your dog as it increases their risk of having an adverse reaction.

 It can be stressful to your dogs’ body getting multiple vaccines all at once, please discuss with your veterinarian, so you do not overwhelm your dogs’ body with multiple vaccines.
 You can greatly increase the risk of harming your pet by giving them multiple drugs at once.